ucsb-cs24/s20/_lab/lab04.md

 * Implement recursive functions for binary trees
 * Implement binary search tree functions

+## Collaboration policy
+This lab may be done solo or with a partner.
+If you are working with a partner, make sure both you and your partner are able to view the code on a shared screen.
+You may not work separately on the lab.

 ## Step by Step Instructions

 ## Step 1: Create a git repo and get the starter code

-First get together with your lab partner.
-If your regular partner is more than 5 minutes late, let your mentor know.

-Select a pilot, log into the CSIL machines.
+If you are working with a partner, select a pilot, log into the CSIL machines.

 ## Step 1a: Create a git repo, add your partner as collaborator